Ahmed Zaki Abu Shadi: Apollo

 Abu Shadi is best known in Egypt for having founded the influential poetry journal Apollo (1932–1934), an important vehicle for experimental Arabic poetry in Egypt and beyond, which he designed, published, and edited.
 He established a group of poets known as "Apollo's Society" or The Apollo School (مدرسة أبولو) whose members and contributors included artists and poets from beyond Egypt's borders and across the Arab world; they included Ibrahim Nagi, ʾAli al-ʾInani, Kamil Kilani, Mahmud ʾImad, Mahmud Sadiq, Ahmad al-Shayib, the Egyptian calligrapher Sayed Ibrahim, the celebrated Tunisian poet Aboul-Qacem Echebbi (or Qasm al-Shabbi), 'Ali Mahmud Taha, Mahmud Abu'l-Wafa, Hasan al-Qayati, Hasan Kamil al-Sayrafi, Ramzy Maftah, and the Tunisian poet Salih Jawdat.
 The first president of Gamʾiyyat Apollo was Ahmed Shawqi; Khalil Mutran and Ahmad Muharram were vice presidents.
 When Shawqi died he was succeeded by Khalil Mutran as president.

 Modern Arabic literature

 Abu Shadi wrote poetry, as well as essays on social reform, Islam, politics, and the arts.
 In addition to Apollo, he published the magazine Adabi ("My Literature") in Alexandria starting from 1939.
-He wrote articles of literary criticism, and wrote lyric qasidas, stories, opera librettos and plays in verse.
+He wrote articles of literary criticism, and lyric qasidas, stories, opera librettos and plays in verse.
 Anthologies of his poetry include: Dewdrops at Dawn (1910), Rays and Shadows (1931), and Visions of Spring (1933).
 His historical tales include: Ibn Zaydun in Prison (1925) and The Death of Imru al-Kaysa (1925).
 He translated Arabic poetry to English, including the ghazals of Hafiz, the Rubāiyāt of Omar Khayyam, and translated several tragedies of Shakespeare into Arabic.